glankk/gz/USAGE.md

 The **wii vc camera** setting enables a camera quirk that is present on the Wii VC versions of the game.
 This setting can be used to sync macros that were made on Wii VC when played back on N64, or vice versa.
 It is enabled by default on Wii VC versions of gz.
-The **gc oob chu:** setting simulates GameCube double-explosion behavior when dropping a bombchu out-of-bounds (i.e. with no floor beneath Link).
+The **gc oob chu** setting simulates GameCube double-explosion behavior when dropping a bombchu out-of-bounds (i.e. with no floor beneath Link).
 The **ignore state's z-target** option will keep the current z-targetting mode when loading states that have a different setting,